 These Snickerdoodle Cupcakes are inspired by the classic cookie: they're loaded with cinnamon, easy to make, and are completely irrisistable.
 Plus, the cream cheese frosting is dusted with even more cinnamon sugar.
-You absolutely need to make these cupcakes!

-This recipe was originally published in June of 2020, but was updated on July 23 , 2021 with newer content and fresh pictures.
+This recipe was originally published in June of 2020, but was updated on August 21 , 2022 with newer content and fresh pictures.

-Why You'll Love These Snickerdoodle Cupcakes
+Why You'll Love These Cupcakes

-- They're topped with the BEST cream cheese frosting.
+- They're topped with the best cream cheese frosting.

-Baking Tips Before Starting:
+Expert Baking Tips

 - Measuring Flour: To help ensure you don’t add extra flour, follow these three simple steps: 1) Fluff up the flour using a fork.
 2) Spoon the flour into your measuring cup.
 3) Scrape a knife across the top of the measuring cup to level out the flour.